AbhiAgarwal/snippets/README.md

 Sleek pieces of code that do things efficiently or interestingly

 - swap.cpp: Swaps the two int/long/any numerical values using the XOR operation.
 It doesn't require memory to declare another variable, but does the swap in constant time.
+Pros and Cons are here: http://en.wikipedia.org/wiki/XOR_swap_algorithm